 The best aquarium substrate should include key nutrients to feed your live plants, be easy to manage.
 It should also remain chemically stable and it should provide a reasonable bed for growing beneficial bacteria.

 I’m only listing products that stand out by strongly fulfilling one or more of these criteria.

 1. ADA Amazonia Aqua Soils Ver 2 – Premium Growth

 What I’m about to say here is my opinion, though it’s generally agreed upon by many other aquarists.

-The ADA Aqua Soil Amazonia products are definitely the best commercial substrates for a planted tank on the market.
+The ADA Aqua Soil Amazonia products are likely the best commercial substrates for a planted tank on the market.